Klich provides vital assist as Poland game is suspended amid crowd trouble

-Leeds United's Mateusz Klich provides match-winning assist as Poland game is suspended amid crowd trouble
+Leeds United's Mateusz Klich provides match-winning assist as Poland match is suspended amid crowd trouble

 Leeds United's Mateusz Klich provided a wonderful assist for Poland in Tuesday's Whites international action.